ipfs/specs/src/http-gateways/trustless-gateway.md

 `bafkqaaa` is the identity empty CID.
 This endpoint can be used to probe that that the endpoint corresponds to a trustless gateway.

-For block requests (`?format=raw`), when supported, it MUST return `200 OK` and an empty body.
+For block requests (signaled by `?format=raw` and `Accept: application/vnd.ipld.raw`), when supported, it MUST return `200 OK` and an empty body.

-For CAR requests (`?format=car`), when supported, it MUST return `200 OK` and a valid CAR file with CAR Header `roots` set to `bafkqaaa`.
+For CAR requests (signaled by `?format=car` and `Accept: application/vnd.ipld.car`), when supported, it MUST return `200 OK` and a valid CAR file with CAR Header `roots` set to `bafkqaaa`.
 Identity block MAY be skipped in the CAR Data section.

 This specific identity CID is special for probing.
-Other random identity CIDs SHOULD not be handled.
+Other random identity CIDs MAY not be handled.

 ### `HEAD /ipfs/bafkqaaa`